tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinmama.md

 CoinMama accepts Visa and Mastercard [credit and debit cards](/en/buy-bitcoin-credit-debit-card/) and [cash](/en/buy-bitcoins-with-cash/).
 It also allows customers to buy with Western Union.

+## Buy

+You can buy bitcoins directly from CoinMama using the widget below.

+<script id='mamacoin-script' data-affiliate-id='jordant' src='https://widget.coinmama.com/index.js'></script>

 ## Supported Countries

 Among bitcoin brokers that accept credit cards, CoinMama supports the widest range of countries.
 It supports most countries worldwide besides obviously sanctioned countries.
 It supports some [US states](https://www.buybitcoinworldwide.com/en/us/), including California, Texas, and Florida.